Alessandro SPALLICCI

 e Hubble tension is investigated taking into account the cosmological look-back time.
 Specifically, considering a single equation, widely used in standard cosmology, it is possible to recover both values of the Hubble constant H0 reported by the SH0ES and Planck collaborations: the former is obtained through cosmological ladder methods (e.g. Cepheids, Supernovae Type IA) and the latter through measurements of the Cosmic Microwave Background.
 Also, other values obtained in the literature are achieved with the same approach.
 We conclude that the Hubble tension can be removed if the look-back time is correctly referred to the redshift where the measurement is performed.

-• Alessandro D.A.M.
-Spallicci, Orélien Randriamboarison (plasma physics), Abedennour Dib (Doctorate student), Tom Cooper (Master student) plus students (see below)
+- Alessandro D.A.M.
+Spallicci, Orélien Randriamboarison (plasma physics), Abedennour Dib (Doctorate student), plus Master students

 My teaching service amounts to 150 hours per year, mostly lectures, and to a lesser extent exercise classes; this is counted as 192 hours equivalent per year in the French system, the recognised national standard).